ibm-cloud-docs/vmwaresolutions/archiref/fortigate/design.md

 Additionally, FortiGate VM can use service chaining to integrate directly with NSX–T.

-In Figure 2, these topologies are illustrated by the "FortiGate-VM Internal" component.
+In the previous figure, these topologies are illustrated by the FortiGate-VM Internal component.

 ## Related links
 {: #fortigate-design-related}